Unraveling the Eclipse Mechanism of a Binary Millisecond Pulsar Using Broadband Radio Spectra: Appendix

 \subsection{Flux calibration}

-Flux calibration of the pulsar is performed using the on source scan of a standard flux calibrator source 3C 286 and off source scan at 5 degrees away from the flux calibrator to convert the data into physical flux density unit Jy.
-We have used the following relation to calculate the sensitivity of the phased array for each 1 $\mathrm{MHz}$ frequency chunk for the 200 $\mathrm{MHz}$ band,
+Flux calibration of the pulsar is performed using the on source scan of a standard flux calibrator source 3C 286 and off source scan at 5$^\circ$ away from the flux calibrator to convert the data into physical flux density unit Jansky.
+We have used the following relation to calculate the sensitivity of the phased array for each 1 $\mathrm{MHz}$ frequency chunk for the 200 $\mathrm{MHz}$ band:

-where $P_{on}$ is the mean power for the scan on 3C 286 and $P_{off}$ is the mean power while pointing the antennas at the cold sky 5 degrees off from 3C 286, $T_{sys}$ is the overall system temperature in K, $S_{cal}$ is the flux density of calibrator source in Jy and $G$ is the antenna gain in K/Jy.
+where $P_{on}$ is the mean power for the scan on 3C 286 and $P_{off}$ is the mean power while pointing the antennas at the cold sky 5$^\circ$ off from 3C 286, $T_{sys}$ is the overall system temperature in Kelvin, $S_{cal}$ is the flux density of calibrator source in jansky and $G$ is the antenna gain in Kelvins per jansky.
 We then multiply each 1 $\mathrm{MHz}$ frequency bin of baseline subtracted incoherently dedispersed and folded pulsar dataset with $\frac{T_{sys}}{G}$ estimated using Equation \ref{eq:1} to obtain a flux calibrated dataset.

-\subsection{Calculating the mean flux density}
+\subsection{Calculating the Mean Flux Density}

 The mean flux density is obtained as the area under the pulse profile divided by the number of pulse phase bin ($n_{bin}$) in the pulse profile.
 We have accounted for the variable pulse width across frequency while calculating the mean flux density.
-Total error on the mean flux density is calculated as a quadratic sum of the off pulse rms noise ($\sigma_{off}$) scaled to the number of pulse phase bins in the profile ($\sigma~=~\frac{\sigma_{off}}{\sqrt{n_{bin}}}$) and a 10\% ($f_{err}$) flux scale uncertainty \citep{Chandra_2017}.
-Thus total error on mean flux density is
+The total error on the mean flux density is calculated as a quadratic sum of the off pulse rms noise ($\sigma_{off}$) scaled to the number of pulse phase bins in the profile ($\sigma~=~\frac{\sigma_{off}}{\sqrt{n_{bin}}}$) and a 10\% ($f_{err}$) flux scale uncertainty \citep{Chandra_2017}.
+Thus, total error on the mean flux density is

 where $S_{psr}$ is the mean flux density of the pulsar.